German Society for Celtic Studies

 The German Society for Celtic Studies (Deutsche Gesellschaft für keltische Studien DGKS) was a German institute founded in December 1936 for the research of Celtic studies.

 History

+Founding

 The DGKS belonged to the Indo-European Seminar of the University of Berlin.
 It was set up from the beginning as a contact point between the German Celtologists and the Schutzstaffel.
 Immediately after its founding, SS-Obergruppenführer Werner Best and Ahnenerbe became cooperative members.
 Best was at this time de facto Interior Minister of France and German national propaganda.
 In addition, the work of the Institute has been dressed up ideologically: It was said in reports from the Reich, "to supplement the old, merely linguistically oriented research with racial and folkloric research".
+Important founding members were Helmut Bauersfeld, Gerhard von Tevenar, Hans Otto Wagner, Adolf Mahr, and Helmut Clissmann.